dcordobar/ex_zurb_foundation/README.md

 SEO attributes like `rel` are automatically added to pagination links.
 In addition, a helper for header `<link>` tags is available (`v1.7.0` and higher) to be placed in the `<head>` tag.

-See `Zf.Paginator.SEO` documentation for more information.
+See `Zf.Pagination.SEO` documentation for more information.